Meet Boulder Acupuncturist and Functional Medicine Clinician

 - I believe in drug-free health!
 While some prescription medications are life-saving and necessary, many only treat symptoms and carry risks and side effects that can be avoided with a functional approach.

 - I believe in evidence-based approaches.
 As your Boulder acupuncturist and functional medicine clinician, I want to offer you solutions that are safe, side-effect free and shown to work.
-For example, anti-depressants don’t meet these criteria, so I won’t be suggesting them, but exercise does!

 Why Chinese Medicine?